iOS 26

 Despite Wi-Fi being much more convenient than a wired connection, some people may prefer the latter because of its speed.

-If you happen to be one of those people, disconnect the Ethernet cable from your Mac and turn on Wi-Fi.
-Now try to send a file using AirDrop.
+If you are one of those people, disconnect the Ethernet cable from your Mac and turn on Wi-Fi.
+Now, try to send a file using AirDrop.

 9. Restart your device